dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ## Test your app

 After you've finished migrating your app, test it!
-Testing is the best way to identify behavioral changes to your app or bugs you need to fix.

 ## Next steps